7 Best Ways to Optimize your Salon Scheduling to Pump up Business Productivity

 - Use a feedback form.
 Print out a sweet and short feedback sheet for your client to fill in.
 The client can fill it in while your staff preps for the next appointment.

 - Take in feedback via google forms.
 After an appointment, you could send a well-curated feedback form to the client’s email address and they could fill it up at their convenient time.

-- Or, have a review/rating system up on your website or the salon appointment software which the clients can fill in after an appointment.
+- Or, have a review/ rating system up on your website, or the salon appointment software which the clients can fill in after an appointment.

 6. Digitize your paperwork

-Gone are the days where you could manage countries with just folders and paper clips.
+Gone are the days when you could manage countries with just folders and paper clips.
 In any business today, you have to stay agile and utilize all your customer data points to move forward and have a competitive edge over your competitors.

-It really has come down to maintaining records for client nicknames and I bet, you can throw away your day’s schedule in the garbage if you want to be searching for nicknames through piles of paperwork just before an appointment.
+It really has come down to maintaining records for client nicknames and I bet you can throw away your day’s schedule in the garbage if you want to be searching for nicknames through piles of paperwork just before an appointment.

-Keeping a pile of records of client details, finances, business plans, etc, in the corner of your salon is, to be honest, quite useless.
+Keeping a pile of records of client details, finances, business plans, etc. in the corner of your salon is, to be honest, quite useless.
 It is both space and time-consuming and in the long run, won’t be of much use.

 To you, as the salon owner or manager, client data is one of the most important assets.
 Don’t let it go to waste just because you didn’t look into it properly.

-Client data including their behaviors, purchase records, change in booking patterns, trends based on demography, and much more can give you a better insight into your business or can forewarn you of any future business tumble.
+Client data, including their behaviors, purchase records, change in booking patterns, trends based on demography, and much more, can give you a better insight into your business or can forewarn you of any future business tumble.